 The ViewSonic DarkChip3 Home Theater Projector is currently on offer for $549.
 The ViewSonic has only one HDMI connection, which is a bit short-sighted given the potential number of devices owners might want to connect, but it's a very popular machine nonetheless.
-Gamers in particular like the near-complete lack of image lag.
 The owners we surveyed voiced a few complaints about the manual adjustment for color and brightness, and the remote control unit also received a bit of criticism.
 Overall, however, the customers we spoke with considered the Viewsonic to be an excellent product for the money.

-In terms of imaging equipment, few companies have a better reputation than Epson, so it's no surprise that the $1267 PowerLite Home Cinema 8350 has been received well by owners and reviewers alike.
+In terms of imaging equipment, few companies have a better reputation than Epson, so it's no surprise that the $1899 PowerLite Home Cinema 8350 has been received well by owners and reviewers alike.
 The Epson PowerLite's lack of built-in sound might disappoint some people, but the focus here is on delivering the best picture quality, leaving audio to external systems that would complement it.
 The owners we surveyed praised this system's clarity and clear imagery, even in rooms with higher-than-normal light levels.
-Some owners reported occasional flaws, such as a shorter-than-expected bulb life and auto iris errors.

 Not to be confused with the Epson PowerLite, the Epson 5040UB Projector costs $3299.
 That's way above the price of any of our other top cinema projectors, but the Epson 5040UB is in a class all its own.
 On the one hand, the omission of built-in sound might be a drawback for some, but the Epson 5040UB's inclusion of active 3D glasses is to be praised.
 The fact is, this machine is all about superior, large-scale image quality.
 If that's your most important criteria, this asking price is something of a bargain.
 We couldn't find a single user in our product research who had a negative word to say about this product.